|

 Don't advertise your empty home to would-be thieves

 by letting them see your home address on your luggage.
-If you
+If

-your travel agent
+Or ask your travel

-if you can use her agency address.
+agent if you can use her agency address.
+11.

 Keep your passwords and PINs secure.